Home » Bee Farm Blog » Beekeeping » Managing Beehives » How to Protect Bees from Mosquito Spraying

 Pesticides vs Insecticides

-Though these terms as often used interchangeably, they are a bit different.
 Pesticides is the name used for a broad group of chemicals that kill bacteria, fungus, plant disease and insects.
 Insecticides is the term given to those chemicals that specifically target insects.

 Therefore, all insecticides are pesticides but not all pesticides are insecticides.
-However, both can do harm to honey bee colonies.
+Both can do harm to honey bee colonies and countless numbers of native bees and pollinators.

 Dead honey bees at hive entrance killed by mosquito spraying image.

-Beekeepers Tips to Protect Bees from Spraying
+Tips to Protect Beehives from Mosquito Spraying

 Dangerous insect pests must be controlled, and spraying is a necessary evil in many locations.
 So, what’s a beekeeper to do to limit the effect on honey bee colonies.